Quick Answer

 Only claim the deduction after the fund confirms it received a valid notice.
 Keep both the notice and the acknowledgement as evidence.

 The deadline is an earliest-of test, not one fixed date.
 Lodge your notice by whichever comes first: the day you lodge your tax return for that contribution year, or the last day of the following income year.
-Use placeholders until verified: Add current financial-year reference after verification and Add current lodgment cutoff after verification.
+Confirm the relevant financial year and lodgment cutoff from official ATO guidance, fund records, or advisor records before using the date in a deduction claim.

 These errors are preventable if you check the sequence before lodgment.
 Common mistakes include misdirected notices, early rollovers, and claims made before acknowledgement.